-When we lived in Orlando, we would go to a restaurant called Bentos, and I would always get a Teriyaki Chicken Noodle Bowl.
-It was so good…. udon noodles, chicken, and broccoli with teriyaki sauce.
-I have been looking for a long time, both in Florida and Texas, and finally found some udon noodles at our local HEB!
-I bought them, in the hopes of making a copycat recipe, and got really close on my first try!
+Part of the problem was finding the udon noodles.
+I had been looking for a long time, both in Florida and Texas, and finally found some udon noodles at our local HEB!
+So, I bought them, in the hopes of making a copycat recipe, and got really close on my first try!

 - 1/2 cup soy sauce

-- 1/2 cup fresh cilantro chopped
+- 1/4 cup fresh cilantro (chopped)

 - 2 tbsp sesame oil

 - 2 tbsp rice wine vinegar